digiaonline/redux-fetch-data/README.md

 #### On the client

-Here is an example of an client-side entry script.
+Here is an example of a client-side entry script.

 ```js
 import React from 'react';